 Meet the Candidates

-Please scroll down to learn more about conservative candidates running for the May 2nd Election and the November 3rd Election.
+The runoffs are over.
+The fight for November starts today.
 We encourage you to get involved with their campaigns!
 We have listed municipal candidates followed by state house candidates, county races, and judicial races.
 This page will be optimized as we receive additional candidate bios and websites.

 *Disclaimer: These are not endorsements.